-We were given a number of prizes which could be hidden around the house for a treasure trail game however, given that some of our guests were very small and not 100% safe on the stairs yet I wanted to keep the treasure trail to the ground floor which meant I was limited on hiding places so I hid coloured counters around the house instead.
+We were given a number of prizes that could be hidden around the house for a treasure trail game however, given that some of our guests were very small and not 100% safe on the stairs yet I wanted to keep the treasure trail to the ground floor which meant I was limited on hiding places so I hid coloured counters around the house instead.
 The children loved this so much that Jelly Bean cried when the counters had been found.
-He didn’t want a prize he just wanted to keep on searching so we hid them all over again especially for him.
+He didn’t want a prize he just wanted to keep on searching so we hid them all over again, especially for him.

 Pin the Tail on the Bear